-- FAP leaders advocate for and actively promote the mission and goals of the programs and services. - FAP leaders advocate for and represent the financial needs of students, the operation and staffing of the financial aid program, and the institution. - FAP leaders inform stakeholders about issues affecting practice. - FAP leaders facilitate processes to reach consensus where wide support is needed. - FAP leaders advocate for representation in strategic planning initiatives at divisional and institutional levels.
+- Program leaders advocate for and actively promote the mission and goals of the programs and services. - Program leaders inform stakeholders about issues affecting practice. - Program leaders facilitate processes to reach consensus where wide support is needed. - Program leaders advocate for representation in strategic planning initiatives at divisional and institutional levels.

-- 1. Explain the extent to which FAP leader(s) are viewed as and held responsible for advancing the departmental mission. - 2.
-Explain the opportunities and limitations present for FAP leader(s) as they seek to fulfill the program mission. - 3.
-How do FAP leaders advance the organization? - 4.
-How do FAP leaders encourage collaboration across the institution? - 5.
-How are FAP leaders accountable for their performance? - 6.
-How have FAP leaders empowered personnel and engaged stakeholders?
+- 1. Explain the extent to which program leader(s) are viewed as and held responsible for advancing the departmental mission. - 2.
+Explain the opportunities and limitations present for program leader(s) as they seek to fulfill the program mission. - 3.
+How do program leaders advance the organization? - 4.
+How do program leaders encourage collaboration across the institution? - 5.
+How are program leaders accountable for their performance? - 6.
+How have program leaders empowered personnel and engaged stakeholders?

-Part 4: HUMAN RESOURCES
+Part 4.
+HUMAN RESOURCES

-- 1. Program mission, goals, and outcomes

-- 2. Operating policy and procedure manuals/statements for program and institution

-- 3. Organizational chart(s)

-- 4. Personnel handbook, position descriptions (including student employees, volunteers, and graduate students), expectations, and performance review templates - 5.
+- 1. Program mission, goals, and outcomes - 2.
+Operating policy and procedure manuals/statements for program and institution - 3.
+Organizational chart(s) - 4.
+Personnel handbook, position descriptions (including student employees, volunteers, and graduate students), expectations, and performance review templates - 5.
 Annual reports, including data on student utilization and staff-to-student ratios - 6.
-Association or benchmark reports on operations and staffing - 7.
-Student and staff personnel profiles or resumes, including demographic characteristics, educational background, and previous experience - 8.
+Association or benchmark reports on operations and staffing

+- 7. Student and staff personnel profiles or resumes, including demographic characteristics, educational background, and previous experience - 8.
 Reports on personnel, including student employees and volunteers, employment experiences - 9.
 Training agendas and schedules - 10.
 Statement of staffing philosophy - 11.
 Professional development activities - 12.
 Minutes from staff meetings at which human resources related standards were discussed and addressed